Serving the Adult and the Relatives

 Important bw How to serve.
 There are different ways to serve people - you can choose what works for you.

-Questions bw What if I can't find some relatives?
+Questions bw What if I don't have an address for some people?
 Learn about options for relatives you cannot find.

 Court bw Get ready for the hearing.